bigbadcon/bbc-11ty/src/covid-19.md

 Everyone who attends Go Play NW 2023 is required to be fully vaccinated and to wear a mask that covers their mouth and nose.

 1. **Masking:** You must wear a KN95-level or higher mask that covers your nose and mouth while indoors at all times.
 Masks may be removed outdoors and while eating and drinking, but we ask that you put your mask on between bites or sips.
-Disposable KN95 masks are available for free at the Registration table as needed.
+_Disposable KN95 masks are available for free at the registration table as needed._

 2. **Proof of vaccination:** You must provide written or electronic documentation that you are fully vaccinated against COVID-19 upon entry to Go Play NW 2023.
 Fully vaccinated means that you have received either the second shot of a two-dose mRNA vaccine (such as Moderna or Pfizer), or a single dose vaccine (such as Johnson & Johnson) with a second shot of an mRNA (such as Pfizer or Moderna) or NovaVax shot, no later than Friday, June 23, 2023.
-We recommend you [stay up-to-date](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html) with your COVID-19 vaccines and boosters.
+_We recommend you [stay up-to-date](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html) with your COVID-19 vaccines and boosters._

 ## Protective measures{#protective-measures}
 In addition to our [Vaccination and Masking Requirements](#vaccines-and-masks-are-required), Go Play NW is taking the following measures to help our community stay infection free!

-### KN95 Masks are available
+### KN95 masks are available
 Disposable KN95 masks are available to Go Play NW attendees; please see the registration table for more information.

 ### On-site rapid testing